ON THIS PAGE:

 wrong choices.

-this out loud and clear: it is highly unlikely that anything you did or
+Let me spell this out loud and clear: it is highly unlikely that

-didn't do caused your cat to develop CKD.
-In truth, CKD is rarely
+anything you did or didn't do caused your cat to develop CKD.
+In truth,

-avoidable, particularly in older cats - as the
+CKD is rarely avoidable, particularly in older cats — as the

 What

-Happens in CKD page mentions, around 10% of cats over the age of ten will
+Happens in CKD page mentions, around 10% of cats over the age of ten

-disease.
-The Causes of CKD
+the disease.
+Causes of CKD

-page discusses the various causes in more detail.
+discusses the various causes in more detail.

 On the one hand, this is